StreamElements/docs/docs/chatbot/variables/count.md

 - variable
 ---

 # $(count) Variable

 ## Overview

-The `$(count)` variable is a powerful tool in the StreamElements Chatbot that allows you to display and manipulate counters for various purposes in your stream.
+The `$(count)` variable is a versatile tool in the StreamElements Chatbot that allows you to create, display, and manipulate custom counters for various purposes in your stream.
 It's commonly used for tracking deaths in games, counting command usage, or keeping score of any recurring event.

 ## Usage